max630/git-rehi/README.md

 Run the script inside of a git repository.
 If it is in PATH, git will run it for you if you use `git rebase2`.

-In general, arguments similar to the original rebase's ones.

 `git rebase2 [options] <dest> [[<source_from>]..[<through1>..<through2>]..[<source_to>]] [<target>]`

 Calculates the shortest path from `<source_from>` to `<source_to>`, and apply